 Growing your cash flow can free up sufficient financial room to invest in business development.
 Contrary to common belief, avoiding cash flow mishaps doesn’t guarantee growth.
 Indeed, the business needs to reach out to new customers and encourage timely payments.

-Growing Your Cash Flow
+Summary Of How To Increase Your Cash Flow